Process of M&A (Mergers and Acquisition)

 After the buyer has developed the M&A strategy, they start identifying potential targets in the market that fit their criteria.
-A list of all potential targets is made and the buyer starts contacting the targets in order to express interest in them.
+Finally, a list of all potential targets is made, and the buyer starts contacting the targets to express interest in them.
 The main purpose of this step is to obtain more information about the targets and measure their level of interest in such a transaction.

 #3 – Information Exchange

-After the initial conversation goes well and both the parties have shown interest in going ahead with the transaction, they begin the initial documentation which generally includes submission of Letter of Intent to officially express interest in the transaction and signing a confidentiality document assuring that the proceedings and discussions of the deal will not go out.
-After that, the entities exchange information such as financials, company history, etc so that both parties can better assess the benefits of the deal to their respective shareholders.
+After the initial conversation goes well and both the parties have shown interest in going ahead with the transaction, they begin the initial documentation, which generally includes submission of a Letter of Intent to officially express interest in the transaction and signing a confidentiality document assuring that the proceedings and discussions of the deal will not go out.
+After that, the entities exchange information such as financials, company history, etc., so that both parties can better assess the deal’s benefits to their respective shareholders.

 #4 – Valuation and Synergies

-After both the sides have more information of the counterparty, they begin an assessment of the target and of the deal as a whole.
-The seller is trying to determine what would be a good price that would result in the shareholders gaining from the deal.
-The seller is trying to assess what would be a reasonable offer for the target.
-The buyer is also trying to assess the extent of synergies that they can gain from this transaction in forms of cost reduction, increased market power, etc.
+After both sides have more information about the counterpartyCounterpartyA counterparty in a financial transaction is the person or entity on the other side of the agreement.
+Any trade must have at least two parties who serve as counterparties for each other.
+For every buyer in a purchasing deal, there must be a seller.
+And for every seller, there must be a buyer willing to purchase., they begin an assessment of the target and the deal as a whole.
+The seller is trying to determine a good price that would result in the shareholders gaining from the deal.
+The seller is trying to assess a reasonable offer for the target.
+The buyer is also trying to assess the extent of synergies in M&A that they can gain from this transaction in forms of cost reduction, increased market power, etc.

 #5 – Offer and Negotiation

-After the buyer has completed their valuation and assessment of the buyer, they submit an offer to the shareholders of the target.
+After the buyer has completed their valuation and assessment, they submit an offer to the shareholders of the target.
 This offer could be a cash offer or a stock offer.
 The seller analyzes the offer and negotiates for a better price if they feel that the offer is not reasonable.
 This step can take a long time to be completed because neither party wants to give the upper hand to the other by showing their hurry to close the deal.
-Another common hindrance at this step is that sometimes when the target is a very attractive entity, there could be more than one potential buyer.
-So often there is a competition among the buyers to offer a better price and terms to the target.
+Another common hindrance at this step is that sometimes, there could be more than one potential buyer when the target is a very attractive entity.
+So often, there is competition among the buyers to offer a better price and terms to the target.

 #6 – Due Diligence

 After the target has accepted the offer from the buyer, the buyer begins due diligence of the target entity.
-Due diligence consists of a thorough review of every aspect of the target entity including products, customer base, financial books, human resources, etc. The objective is to ensure that there are no discrepancies in the information which was provided earlier to the buyer and based on which the offer was made.
-If some discrepancies come up, it could lead to a revision of the bid to justify the actual information.
+Due diligence consists of a thorough review of every aspect of the target entity, including products, customer base, financial books, human resources, etc. The objective is to ensure that there are no discrepancies in the information provided earlier to the buyer and based on which the offer was made.
+If some discrepancies come up, it could lead to a bid revision to justify the actual information.